At the Intersection of Urban Planning and Health in the New York Metro Region

 Jul 12, 2016, 4:48 PM, Posted by Mandu Sen

 Urban planning plays a role in addressing health challenges in America and can help give everyone the opportunity to live their healthiest lives possible.
-A new report shows us how.

 More perhaps than any place in the world, the New York metropolitan region is known for its urban form—its physical layout and design.
 From the Manhattan skyline to the neon lights and tourist-packed streets of Times Square to the rolling hills and winding paths of Central Park, New York’s built and natural environment is part of what makes it such a vibrant, dynamic place to live.
 The distinctive form also has important health impacts.
 But, as discussed in a new report, State of the Region’s Health: How the New York Metropolitan Region’s Urban Systems Influence Health, these impacts are often poorly understood.

 The report, written by the Regional Plan Association (RPA) with support from RWJF, provides an in-depth look at health in the New York metropolitan region, where 23 million people live in cities, suburbs, villages and rural communities stretching from New Haven, Connecticut to Ocean County, New Jersey.
 It finds that New York region residents live longer than U.S. residents overall, but they are not necessarily healthier.

 People of the region fared less well than residents of other large metropolitan areas on broad measures of health.
 For example, they reported having more bad health days—both physically and mentally—than other Americans.
 And although average life expectancy in the New York region increased significantly between 1990 and 2010, those gains did not benefit everyone equally.
 Life expectancy for blacks is four to seven years shorter than for whites and Hispanics.
 Men in Morris County, New Jersey live six years longer than men in neighboring Essex County.
 Across the region, health problems tend to be concentrated in poor, non-white communities.